w3c/patch-subset-incxfer/docs/static-ift.md

 * Patch application implementations:
   [brotli_binary_patch.h](../patch_subset/brotli_binary_patch.h) and [iftb_binary_patch.h](../ift/iftb_binary_patch.h).

 As this is a prototype there's some missing functionality.
-Current limitations:
+Some current limitations:
 * Only supports subset definitions using codepoints.
 Will be looking to add supprot for layout features next.
 * For IFTB currently only supports true type (glyf) and not open type (CFF/CFF2) fonts.
 Support for CFF coming soon.
+* Overlapping subset definitions in the patch map are not yet supported.